mario-i-caicedo-ai/Physics_is_Fun/README.md

   * Please feel free to point out any mistakes or obscure points that you think need more clarification.
   * Come back from time to time to seee if I have found the time to incorporate new material.
 * Github does not have the ability to open links in new  tabs, so please be careful and choose open in new tab when necessary.
-* Github has some issues opening pdf files, if one such a file does not open just download them.
+* Github has some issues opening pdf files, if one such a file does not open just download it.
 * [My personal webpage](https://sites.google.com/view/marioicaicedo)